defeo/aws/_lessons/async-js.md

 - No native way to do *background work*.

-- All asynchronism is implemented through a *event loop*:
+- All asynchronism is implemented through an *event loop*:

   ```python
   while True:                   # Fictive implementation of an event loop